 Your credit report is a snapshot of your recent credit activity.

 To get started, request a free copy of your credit reports at annualcreditreport.com.
-You’re eligible to receive a free report from all three nationwide consumer credit reporting companies (Equifax, Experian and TransUnion) every 12 months if requested.2
+You’re eligible according to federal law to receive a free report from all three nationwide consumer credit reporting companies (Equifax, Experian and TransUnion) every 12 months if requested.1

 For detailed information on how to read each report, research one of the following articles: